 “When I first started the business, I did banking notes and mortgages and change policies.
 I did government regulations and I did tax.
 I’ve simplified virtually anything you can think of.”

-Siegel established Siegelvision in 2011 to work with charities, medical organisations and universities.
+Siegel established Siegelvision in 2011 to work with charities, medical organizations and universities.

-With many of these organisations, said Siegel, many of the people running them are not trained in marketing and have trouble executing a marketing plan.
+With many of these organizations, said Siegel, many of the people running them are not trained in marketing and have trouble executing a marketing plan.